MichaelZaniewski/Healthcare-Dataset-Generator/README.md

 # Healthcare-Dataset-Generator
 A Python-based generator that creates unique relational healthcare datasets for analytics and machine learning.

 The generator programmatically creates realistic, U.S.-based healthcare data that mirrors hospital operations —  with **no real or sensitive data**.
 Each run is randomized under strict rules, so **no two datasets are identical**.
+It models **Patients**, **Visits**, and **Billing** with dynamic logic for severity, follow-ups, and payment behavior — ensuring every run produces a unique, validated dataset ready for SQL or Tableau analysis.

+## Key Features
+- Multi-table relational design (**patients**, **visits**, **billing**) with strict PK/FK consistency
+- Realistic clinical logic: condition gating, LOS rules, same-day probabilities, follow-up inheritance (doctor/hospital)
+- Billing realism: charges scale by condition/severity/LOS; payment plans & deterministic statuses
+- Tunable parameters for same-day discharges, randomness, and reproducibility
+- Built-in validator produces a summary report

 ## Dataset Logic